SooryaGeorge7/Patient-Manager/README.md

 * Decide what type of inputs are valid.

 ## First time visitor
-* As a user, I want to be able to sign in to the program.
+* As a user, I want to be able to sign up to the program so i can log in succesfully .
-* As a user, I want to view a patient's details.
+* As a user, I want to view a patient's details inorder to view a patient's information.
-* As a user, I want to add appointments for a patient.
+* As a user, I want to add appointments for a patient so that appointment sheet can have data.
-* As a user, I want to add a new patient's details.
+* As a user, I want to add a new patient's details so that there is no confusion when looking up patient again.
-* As a user, I want to edit or view treatments.
+* As a user, I want to edit or view treatments so that its easy to plan patient's appointment.
-* As a user, I want to find the price of treatments.
+* As a user, I want to find the price of treatments inorder to calculate total due by patient.

 ## Returning visitor
-* I want to be able to log in successfully.
-* I don't want to sign up again.
+* As a user I want to be able to log in successfully,so that i dont need to sign up again.

 # User Experience

-The outputs displayed to user varies with color in the terminal for better ux.
+1. The outputs displayed to user varies with color in the terminal for better ux.
   For example:
   * For errors and invalid inputs: output message would be red.
   * If user has logged in successfully : output message would be green.
   * Most other questions or statements are displayed with a shade of yellow.
   * If data is being exported from datasheet: The displayed output is a darker yellow
+2. I also centered the heroku terminal for better visual effect for users.
+3. I added a background image which allows user to have the effect of being infront of a monitor in the reception of a dental clinic.

 # Logic and Features